FrozenDroid/Learning/Web/Frontend/AngularJS.md

 There's one thing we have to fix though.
 If you look at your compiled code, you'll see a helper in every file that uses async functions.
 Instead, set `compilerOptions.noEmitHelpers` and `compilerOptions.importHelpers` to `true` in your `tsconfig.json`.
 Now they should imported only once.
+I found out how to do this thanks to [this blog post](https://blog.mariusschulz.com/2016/12/16/typescript-2-1-external-helpers-library#the-importhelpers-flag-and-tslib).
 ## Performance
 These are a few tricks I've found along the way to improve the performance of your application.
 ### Debug data